 Comfortable to wear even without using the ear loops.

-The sound is overly filled with sub-bass and dark in tone.
+The sound is overly filled with mid-bass and dark in tone.

 Certain sounds are tinny (metallic) and distracting.